 Range rationalisation and extensions: Central to this feature will be an exploration of how supermarkets have rationalised their mainstream and extended their craft ranges in the past year.
-There have been a few big delistings; how have sales been impacted?
+There have been many big delistings. how have sales been impacted?
+And who is filling the space left buy these big brands?